 The ASPCA has sunflowers listed as non-toxic for cats as well as dogs and horses.
 This is good news if you have sunflowers in your garden or home!
 Essentially, if your cat nibbles on some petals or leaves, nothing terrible will happen.

 Too much vegetation and plant matter in your cat’s diet can lead to digestive issues, including nausea, vomiting, and diarrhea.
-And obviously, the more sunflowers your cat eats, the worse the stomach issues will get.
+And obviously, the more sunflowers your cat eats, the worse the digestive issues will get.

 How About Sunflower Seeds?